shabanzo/hometime/README.md

 ## Assumptions

-1. Payload #1 as AirBNB payload
+1. Payload #1 as Airbnb payload
 2. Payload #2 as Bookingcom payload
+3. Airbnb and Bookingcom as our channels

 ## API Documentation

 ### Reservations - Upsert API

-API for upserting (updating or inserting) a reservation data with this requirements:
+API for upserting (updating or inserting) reservation data with these requirements:

-1. Can accept two kinds of payload formats: AirBNB and Bookingcom
+1. Can accept two kinds of payload formats: Airbnb and Bookingcom
 2. Parse and save the payloads to a Reservation model that belongs to a Guest
-3. Can accept changes to the reservation and the guest
+3. Can accept changes to the reservation and the guest (An improvement from my end 😄)
 4. Rollback changes when the updating guest fails

 #### How to add a new channel?

 1. Add a new identifier on [::Reservations::Payload::Identifier](https://github.com/shabanzo/hometime/blob/main/app/services/reservations/payload/identifier.rb)
-2. Create a new converter under [::Reservations::Payload::Converter](https://github.com/shabanzo/hometime/tree/main/app/services/reservations/payload/converter) because it's using Factory Method (Design Pattern).
+2. Create a new converter under [::Reservations::Payload::Converter](https://github.com/shabanzo/hometime/tree/main/app/services/reservations/payload/converter) because it's using [Factory Method (Design Pattern)](https://refactoring.guru/design-patterns/factory-method).

 #### Endpoint